IamDhanush/Traffic-Generator-OSCARS/README.md

 ----
 **About Traffic Generator**

-  A Simulator to generate traffic for Controller OSCARS to test and analyze the reservation possibilities for different types of traffics.
+  A Simulator to generate traffic for Controller OSCARS to test and analyze the reservation capabilities for different types of traffics.
 More on OSCARS can be found [here](https://github.com/NetLab/oscars-newtech/%22here%22).
 This is a maven project built to run parallely with OSCARS only for research purposes (Not a software testing tool).

 **Setting up the Environment**